ForrestCKoch/ClusterPoolSH/README.md

 ## Description:
 This script allows the user to initialize multiple pools of workers drawing from a shared queue.
 It is intended to be used alongside schedulers like SGE or PBS when the user needs to submit more jobs than the queuing system will allow.

 Pools will continue running jobs until receiving a `SIGTERM` or `SIGINT` which is normally sent after a job exceeds it's walltime.
-Each running job will then be terminated and reschuled.
+Each running job will then be terminated and rescheduled.

 ## Usage:
 ```